Deploying File Server and Password Manager

 Your task:

-1. Add the same labels to the vaultwarden container
+1. Add the same labels to the vaultwarden container and redeploy the stack

 2. Create some testing data in OCIS and vaultwarden